open-cogsci/osdoc/content/pages/tutorials/beginner.md

 Drag the LOOP item from the item toolbar into the SEQUENCE just the way you added the `form_text_display`.
 New items are inserted below the item that they are dropped on, so if you drop the new LOOP onto the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
 But don't worry if you drop a new item in the wrong place, because you can always re-order things later.

 By itself, a LOOP does not do anything.
 A LOOP always needs another item to run.
 Therefore, you have to fill the new LOOP item with another item.
-(If you view the loop item, you will also see a warning: 'No item specified'.)
+(If you view the loop item, you will also see a warning: 'No item selected'.)
 Drag a SEQUENCE item from the item toolbar onto the LOOP item.
 A pop-up menu will appear, asking you whether you want to insert the SEQUENCE after or into the LOOP item.
 Select 'Insert into new_loop'.
 (We will get back to this in Step 2.)

 <div class='info-box' markdown='1'>

 __Background box__

 __What is a LOOP item?__ -- A LOOP is an item that adds structure to your experiment.
 It repeatedly runs another item, typically a SEQUENCE.
-A LOOP is also the place where you will usually define your independent variables, that is, those variables you manipulate in your experiment.
+A LOOP is also the place where you will usually define your independent variables, that is, those variables that you manipulate in your experiment.

 __What is a SEQUENCE item?__ -- A SEQUENCE item also adds structure to your experiment.
-As the name suggests, a SEQUENCE runs multiple other items in sequence.
+As the name suggests, a SEQUENCE runs multiple other items one after another.

 __The LOOP-SEQUENCE structure__ -- You often want to repeat a sequence of events.
 To do this, you will need a LOOP item that contains a SEQUENCE item.
 By itself, a SEQUENCE does not repeat.
 It simply starts with the first item and ends with the last item.
 By 'wrapping' a LOOP item around the SEQUENCE, you can repeat the SEQUENCE multiple times.
 For example, a single trial usually corresponds to a single SEQUENCE called *trial_sequence*.
 A LOOP (often called *block_loop*) around this *trial_sequence* would then constitute a single block of trials.
 Similarly, but at another level of the experiment, a SEQUENCE (often called *block_sequence*) may contain a single block of trials, followed by a FEEDBACK display.
 A *practice_phase* LOOP around this 'block' SEQUENCE would then constitute the practice phase of the experiment.
 This may seem a bit abstract right now, but as you follow this tutorial, you will become familiar with the use of LOOPs and SEQUENCEs.